EJDiamond/Hangman/README.md

 ### - __Username error message__

-The username input validates that the user has only used letters in there name, if false, prompts the user to only use letters.
+The username input validates that the user has only used letters in there name, if false, the user is prompted that only letters are valid.

 ![Username error message](/hangman_readme_images/only_letters_username.png)